 Is CBD oil legal?

 It is – conditionally.
-There’s a lot of confusion surrounding this, due to the fact that cannabis is classified as a controlled substance under the Misuse of Drugs Act.
+There’s a lot of confusion surrounding this since cannabis is classified as a controlled substance under the Misuse of Drugs Act.
 That legislation specifies that most cannabinoids (including THC) are illegal, but CBD is an exception to this.

 Therefore, under the following conditions (which all CBD products being sold on the high street must adhere to), CBD is completely legal: